 Note: Material presented here is treated in greater detail in a book, the second edition published in 2012, entitled Creating Rational Organizations - Theory of Enterprise Command and Control.
 Hardcopy is available here.
-A downloadable PDF version is available in the Download section.
+A downloadable PDF version is available upon request.

 Cognitive (“cybernetic”) systems provide networked computational platforms supporting analytic and artificial intelligence applications.
 They enable sophisticated algorithms capable of sensing, analyzing and maintaining awareness of the evolving states and behaviors of real or synthetic processes, including the environments within which those processes operate, and the system’s own operational performance.
 Operating alone or in concert, cybernetic systems continuously monitor, analyze and regulate the processes responsible for value production.